Christoph33one/viks-bakery/README.md

 - Then coverage html to generate the report

-- You can view the report in a browser by using the command python3 -m http.server and opening the the required file from inside the htmlcov folder.
+- You can view the report in a browser by using the command python3 -m http.server and opening the required file from inside the htmlcov folder.

 ### Manual tests